chanseolee0710/Agentic-RAG-Clinical-Extraction/README.md

 # Clinical Extraction using Agentic RAG

 Please reach out to Chanseo Lee with any feedback!
 The point of this project is to open-source and de-mystify agentic AI to the broader medical research community.
+It provides an easy-to-use UI and minimal coding knowledge to execute a full clinical extraction workflow using an AI agent and a retrieval-augmented generation (RAG) system.

-This project is a comprehensive AI-powered medical documentation backend.
-It leverages OpenAI's GPT models to perform various tasks such as summarizing clinical notes, answering questions using Retrieval-Augmented Generation (RAG), extracting structured data, and mapping it to FHIR (Fast Healthcare Interoperability Resources) standards.
+This project is a comprehensive AI-powered backend for medical documentation, connected to a user-friendly interface.
+It leverages OpenAI's GPT models to perform various tasks such as summarizing clinical notes, answering questions, extracting structured data, and mapping it to FHIR (Fast Healthcare Interoperability Resources) standards.

 ## Features